MrFaber/IncrediblyRidiculousCounts/README.md

 Small Server economy: ItemShop with physical currency(coins) and virtual currency(FTBMoney).
 Many possibilities for Quest automation via FTBQuests.

-Ambience&Animations: New Animations and Ambience mods for smooth & immersive surroundings
+Ambience&Animations: New Animations and Ambience mods for smooth & immersive surroundings.

 Fixed Monster AI and additional Mob effects for a better fighting experience than vanilla.